alexsorokoletov/alexsorokoletov.github.io/_posts/2018-09-20-favorite-extensions-visual-studio-mac-xamarin.md

 title: My favorite extensions for Visual Studio for Mac
 comments: True
 ---
-4 extensions to transform Visual Studio for Mac to even more powerful IDE.
+5 extensions to transform Visual Studio for Mac to even more powerful IDE.
-Each of them, when discovered, allowed me to save my time and simplify my workflow.
+Each of them, when discovered (or developed), allowed me to save my time and simplify my workflow.
 <!--more-->

 ### 1. NuGet Package Management